ultreyaonline/standalone/HOSTING.md

 # Requirements
 To run the Ultreya application, you will need the following:
 - an understanding of Laravel applications
-- understanding of domains and DNS and website hosting
+- an understanding of domains and DNS and website hosting
-- hosting service - preferably a VPS (Virtual Private Server)
+- a hosting service - preferably a VPS (Virtual Private Server)
-- email delivery service
+- an email delivery service
-- backups location (optional)
+- an external backups location (optional)

 # Tech Stack Summary
 - Server: minimum 1 GB RAM, 20 GB SSD
-- Git: private repo for software version-control
+- Git: private repository for software version-control
-- AWS S3 for backups - 4GB, used for DB backups; Optionally, profile and team-photo and banner images can be hosted on S3 as well.
+- AWS S3 for backups - 4-5GB, used for DB backups; Optionally, profile and team-photo and banner images can be hosted on S3 as well along with their increased storage requirements.
 - SMTP provider.
-Recommend Mailgun's pay-as-you-go plan.
-Tres Dias communities of 300-3000 members average $2-7/mo in Mailgun fees
+Recommended Mailgun's base pay-as-you-go plan.
+Tres Dias communities of 300-3000 members average $2-7/mo in Mailgun fees, depending on number of community-wide emails that are sent.
+Seasonal bursts of busier activity, too.
 - DNS: best if this is API-accessible via your hosting provider, to allow for LetsEncrypt certificate automation
 - CI/Build Pipeline - Laravel Forge is recommended.
 Their "Hobby" plan would suffice.
-- DevOps person who groks deploy scripts, security patching and monthly server OS patching, certbot for LetsEncrypt, and the following software components:
+- DevOps person who understands deploy scripts, security patching and monthly server OS patching, certbot for LetsEncrypt, and the following software components:
-- Server Software will include: Ubuntu 22, Nginx, PHP 8, MySQL/MariaDB, Redis.
+- Server Software will include: Ubuntu, Nginx, PHP 8, MySQL/MariaDB, Redis.

 ## PHP Requirements
 PHP will require the following extensions installed.
 Many are already installed by default with most hosts: